-The parameters are precisely estimated and are close to previous estimates for the US economy (see Smets and Wouters, 2007).
+The parameters are precisely estimated and are close to previous estimates for the U.S. economy (see Smets and Wouters 2007).
 The habit b and the adjustment cost ξ parameters take large values (0.6397 and 7.9894, respectively), consistent with previous estimations.
-These estimated values are crucial in replicating US data.
-For example, setting $b=\varphi=0$ dramatically reduces the log-likelihood and a likelihood ratio test strongly rejects this restriction.
+These estimated values are crucial in replicating U.S. data.
+For example, setting $b = \varphi = 0$ dramatically reduces the log-likelihood and a likelihoodratio test strongly rejects these restrictions.
 In other words, our estimation results favor a version of the model with a sizeable amount of real frictions.
-The estimated value of σ_z slightly exceeds previous findings on US data (see Erceg, Guirieri and Gust, 2005, Chari, Kehoe and MacGrattan, 2008, among others), but values around 1.5% are not formally rejected.
+The estimated value of σ_z slightly exceeds previous findings on U.S. data (see Erceg, Guirieri, and Gust 2005, Chari, Kehoe, and McGrattan 2008, among others), but values around 1.5% are not formally rejected.
 The autoregressive parameter ρ{χ} on the preference shock is large (0.97).
-This empirical finding is also in line with previous research which reports that this forcing variable in estimated general equilibrium models generally displays a high degree of serial correlation (see Christiano, Eichenbaum and Vigfusson, 2006 and Chari, Kehoe and MacGrattan, 2008, among others).
+This empirical finding is also in line with previous research that reports that this forcing variable in estimated general equilibrium models generally displays a high degree of serial correlation (see Christiano, Eichenbaum, and Vigfusson 2006, Chari, Kehoe, and McGrattan 2008, among others).
 The investment shock exhibits less persistence but its standard error is significantly higher than the one for the permanent technology shock.

 From these estimated values, we compute the dynamic responses of hours worked implied by the model (see the solid line in Figure 1).
-Hours worked decrease on impact and its response turns out to be positive after one year.
-These findings are again in accordance with those obtained from estimated DSGE models (see Smets and Wouters, 2007), from SVAR models (see Galí, 1999, Francis and Ramey, 2008) and direct measures of TFP (see Basu, Fernald and Kimball, 2006).
+Hours worked decrease on impact and its response turns out to be positive after 1 year.
+These findings are again in accordance with those obtained from estimated DSGE models (see Smets and Wouters 2007), SVAR models (see Galí 1999, Francis and Ramey 2008), and direct measures of TFP (see Basu, Fernald, and Kimball 2006).
 In our model, this response of hours is the result of the interplay between habit persistence in consumption and adjustment costs on investment.
 As pointed out by Francis and Ramey (2005), strong enough habit persistence induces a sluggish response of consumption.
 Facing a positive technology shock, households can put the extra resources on investment.
 However, the high degree of adjustment cost on capital implies that an additional investment is very costly.
-Consequently, households choose to spend their new wealth on the only remaining choice, i.e. they increase their leisure.
-We also use the estimated DSGE model in order to compute other statistics which summarize the time series behavior of hours and the consumption to output ratio (in logs).
+Consequently, households choose to spend their new wealth on the only remaining choice, that is, they increase their leisure.
+We also use the estimated DSGE model in order to compute other statistics that summarize the time-series behavior of hours and the consumption-to-output ratio (in logs).
 First, we evaluate the contribution of the technology shock.
 It appears that this shock accounts for a tiny portion of fluctuations in hours worked since it represents 5.85% of their variance.
-At the same time, this shock represents one third of the volatility of the consumption to output ratio.
-These findings are in accordance with previous DSGE estimates with US data (see Smets and Wouters, 2007).
-The computation of the autocorrelation function of hours and the consumption to output ratio between 1 and 15 (not reported here to save space) show that the consumption to output ratio displays significantly less persistence than hours.
+At the same time, this shock represents one-third of the volatility of the consumption-to-output ratio.
+These findings are in accordance with previous DSGE estimates with U.S. data (see Smets and Wouters 2007).
+The computation of the ACF of hours and the consumption-to-output ratio between 1 and 15 (not reported here to save space) show that the consumption-to-output ratio displays significantly less persistence than hours.